Chatting about Disney's Planes with Klay Hall and Traci Balthazor-Flynn may have been my very favorite day at this event.

-Later in the day we got to sit down with Klay and Traci and chat about their involvement in Planes.
+Later in the day, we got to sit down with Klay and Traci and chat about their involvement in Planes.
 One of the bloggers in our group asked about what brought Klay into the project, originally.
 I just love this story.

 Klay also told us that he hopes the idea of Trains will be in the near future, and he thinks it will be in the same "world" as Disney's Planes.
 That's exciting!

 I wonder what kind of research will go into Trains?
 John Lasseter believes you need to have your "boots to the ground" in researching for a movie, so Klay shared that, for Planes, they started in the mid-west where they found Propwash Junction and several iconic destinations of the of the United States.

-They needed to experience the cultures, ethnicities, as well as colors, sights and sounds so they could bring that back and pull it into the movie.
+They needed to experience the cultures, ethnicities, as well as colors, sights, and sounds so they could bring that back and pull it into the movie.
 That sounds like my kind of research!

 If you aren't familiar with Easter eggs, think of them as a guest appearance.
 For instance, in Brother Bear, Nemo made a quick appearance in the salmon fishing scene.
 How fun is that?
-In Planes, Anthony Edwards and Val Kilmer, both fighter pilots in Top Gun, were fighter pilots, once again.

-Traci Balthazor-Flynn: I don’t know how many there are because the cool thing about animation is there are so many steps through the process, there are so many places where you can insert things along the way.
-I wouldn’t be shocked if we didn’t find them all!
+Traci Balthazor-Flynn: "I don’t know how many there are because the cool thing about animation is there are so many steps through the process, there are so many places where you can insert things along the way.
+I wouldn’t be shocked if we didn’t find them all!"

 We also asked if Traci and Klay would be working together again as this was their first time, and we were told they were moving on to the next project together, which is exciting.

 As we were wrapping up, I had to ask Klay if his office was anything like John Lasseter's office.
-My daughter is always raving about how cool John Lasster’s office is.
+My daughter is always raving about how cool John Lasseter's office is.
 She says he's like a big kid with an office full of toys and games.

 It was just what I expected, too, with lots of toys and gadgets, and shelves of books.
 It actually looks similar to my daughter's room.
 I guess that's a good sign!
 Here's a bit more of his office.

-We were able to meet and chat with people who make magic for kids every day through Disney's the Planes movie.
+We were able to meet and chat with people who make magic for kids every day through the Disney's Planes movie.
 It was a day I will never forget!
 I hope you enjoyed it, too!

 Disclosure: I was invited on a press event with Disney.
 All expenses were paid.
 No other compensation was received.
 As always, I only share my honest opinions with my readers.